MouradRashwan/LinkedList-library/README.md

+# LinkedList library
-# LinkedList is a generic data structure library written in C.
+LinkedList is a generic data structure library written in C, supports both static and dynamic allocation.